sudarshanmhasrup/sudarshanmhasrup/README.md

-- 👋 Hi, I’m Sudarshan Mhasrup.
+- 👋 Hi, I’m Sudarshan Mhasrup and I'm a student of Computer Science and Engineering.
+-